Leslie Hindman Auctioneers: Leslie Hindman biography

-Leslie attended Pine Manor College, the University of Paris (also known as the Sorbonne), and Indiana University, and has received an honorary Doctorate in Business Administration from Lincoln College in Lincoln, Illinois.
-She is the recipient of many awards, including the YWCA Entrepreneur of the Year Award and the National Association of Women Business Owners Woman of Achievement Award.
+Hindman was raised in Hinsdale, Illinois.
+She attended Pine Manor College, studied at the University of Paris (Sorbonne), and later enrolled at Indiana University.
+After returning to Chicago, she worked in secretarial and administrative roles before joining Sotheby’s Chicago office in 1978 as an assistant, at age 23.
+She left her job and founded Leslie Hindman Auctioneers in 1982 She has also received an honorary Doctorate in Business Administration from Lincoln College in Lincoln, Illinois.

-For eight years, she was host of two television shows on the Home & Garden Television Network (HGTV), At the Auction with Leslie Hindman and The Appraisal Fair, which were viewed in more than 80 million homes across the United States.
-She also wrote a weekly syndicated column for the Chicago Tribune called "What’s It Worth?"
-In February 2001, her critically acclaimed book, Adventures at the Auction, was published by Clarkson Potter, a division of Random House.

 In December 2004, she served as Chairperson of the Great Chicago Fire Sale, the first-ever citywide eBay auction led by Commissioner Lois Weisberg and the Chicago Department of Cultural Affairs.
 The auction grossed over $240,000 which was used to support free programs at the Chicago Cultural Center, Gallery 37, the city's cultural grants and the Clarke House Museum.

 Hindman serves on the Boards of the Chicago Public Library Foundation, the Goodman Theatre, Children's Memorial Foundation, the Arts Club of Chicago, and the Woman's Board of the Joffrey Ballet.